astorDev/nist/observe/elastic/docs/docker-advanced.md

 ## Let's wrap it up!

-Here's an example of log we get now:
+Here's an example of the log we get now:

 ```json
 {